Kempinski, Hoteliers since 1952

 In 1952, the first Kempinski hotel opened its doors in Berlin.

 The use of the name 'Kempinski‘ for a hotel chain by the same name of the former Jewish owners of various Berlin restaurants sparks controversy.
 In fact the Kempinskis were expropriated, expelled and murdered by the Nazi regime.
-Today the Kempinski group of hotels drives a dubious PR-campaign trying to prove that they are hoteliers since 1897.
+Today the Kempinski group of hotels is trying to prove that they are 'hoteliers since 1897'.

 The Wine Tavern:

 The Kempinski era began with a determined Jew named Berthold Kempinski from Breslau (today West Poland), who set out to conquer the capital of the German Reich, Berlin.
 Around 1870 he started a wine store in Friedrichstrasse 178, registered in the register of companies in 1872.
 The wine tavern, operated with his wife Helen, proved to be a lucrative source of income providing the Kempinskis with capital.
 The place soon became too small and having achieved a secure level of prosperity they bought real estate at Leipziger Strasse.

 Moritz Kempinski (1835-1910); his younger brother and wife, Berthold (1843-1910) and Helen Kempinski.

 The Kempinskis had no male heir.
 For this reason their son in law, daughter Frieda's husband, Richard Unger, entered the company.
 Unger proved to be professionally business minded.
 Berthold Kempinski withdrew, went into a well earned retirement and died in 1910.
 Up until the first world war (1914-1918) Unger, who now owned the company, had managed to build a respectable real estate complex revolving around his company.
 This he turned into a large gastronomical business.

 Kempinski family tree (click to enlarge)